Nawaal0800/C-Programming-Lab/README.md

   - ~~PF Lab 4~~
   - Calculus **(Due Today)**

-'printf("You can take a vacationn after completing these tasks")'
+'You can take a vacation after completing these tasks'